ebassi/2017-guadec/continuous.rst

    You'll notice breakages because somebody will notify you on IRC, or file a bug, saying that your project fails to build on Continuous.

-   You may notice if you're on the #testable or #gnome-hackers IRC channels.
+   You may notice it faster if you're on the #testable or #gnome-hackers IRC channels.

    We're still far away from something that is up to par, though.